 Recently, The New York Times reported on an ongoing issue in the realm of herbal supplements.
-A group of Canadian researchers purchased a few dozen bottles of commercially available and , and, using a fairly high-tech method for assessing their content, found that the majority either included herbs not listed on the label, contained contaminants and fillers not listed on the label, or were out-and-out substitutions.
+A group of Canadian researchers purchased a few dozen bottles of commercially available herbs and supplements, and, using a fairly high-tech method for assessing their content, found that the majority either included herbs not listed on the label, contained contaminants and fillers not listed on the label, or were out-and-out substitutions.
 Only two of twelve brands tested contained products without any substitution, contamination or fillers.
 The people interviewed in The Times‘ article then went on to express considerable concern about the quality of the herbal supplements industry as a whole.

 As regular readers of my blog will expect, I’m going to take a middle-of-the-road approach to the article:

-Some of the commentators took a very strong stance against the industry, urging public outcry to rein in the industry.
+Some of the commentators took a very strong stance against the natural products industry, urging public outcry to rein in the industry.
 Underlying all of this is, unfortunately, an approach not intended to remedy the problem and create improved access to high quality products for consumers, but rather a strangulation of the industry.
 This isn’t merely throwing the baby out with the bathwater, but then going on to sledgehammer the tub, pull out the piping, and burn the house down.
 While there is need for regulation and oversight of this industry, this overly aggressive stance is not productive and is not actually aimed at fixing the problem.

-As Dr. Duffy Mackay of the Council for Responsible Nutrition noted in his comments, laws are in place that provide for adequate oversight of the industry, but the , already tasked with oversight of the pharmaceutical industry and food industry, simply does not have the funding or manpower to enforce the necessary discipline on the supplement industry.
-The chronic underfunding of the has long-reaching consequences that extend beyond the supplement industry, however, so don’t think that it’s just the natural products people who are getting off the hook.
+As Dr. Duffy Mackay of the Council for Responsible Nutrition noted in his comments, laws are in place that provide for adequate oversight of the industry, but the FDA, already tasked with oversight of the pharmaceutical industry and food industry, simply does not have the funding or manpower to enforce the necessary discipline on the supplement industry.
+The chronic underfunding of the FDA has long-reaching consequences that extend beyond the supplement industry, however, so don’t think that it’s just the natural products people who are getting off the hook.

 Back to a consumer’s point of view